MChiragV/MChiragV/README.md

-# Hi there 👋 I'm Chirag M V 😁
+# Hi there 👋 I'm Chirag 😁
 - 🎓 Third year ECE student at IIIT Bangalore.

 - 🔬 Currently learning about VLSI, Machine Learning, FPGA and DSP.